DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

-Under the multicluster mesh deployment model, the default strategy for multicluster services is: each cluster balances the load.
+Under the multicluster mesh deployment model, the default policy for multicluster services is: each cluster balances the load.
 But in a complex and huge production environment, in fact, many services only need to communicate with traffic in certain areas.
-At this time, the local priority load balancing strategy can be adopted (for specific methods, refer to [Locality Load Balancing mentioned by Istio official](https ://istio.io/latest/docs/tasks/traffic-management/locality-load-balancing/)).
+At this time, the local priority load balancing policy can be adopted (for specific methods, refer to [Locality Load Balancing mentioned by Istio official](https ://istio.io/latest/docs/tasks/traffic-management/locality-load-balancing/)).

 In some cases, we will find that the cross-cluster traffic load capacity is not frequently operated, and the cross-cluster load all the time is not what we expected.
 For example, we just need blue-green deployment, and its versions are located in different clusters;